kushal118/milestone-project/README.md

 theme of this website linear-gradient with black and blue which made the website bit mystery and very eye catching.
 Also added wave pictures to match with linnear-gradient look.Most of the font colors are white in the gradient areas which makes easy for users to read easily.
+#### Navigation Bar
+I have used Bootstrap navbar layout for my navigation bar but I have customized it with Club logo and Customize the navbar so that it doesnt look like typical bootstrap navbar.I have matched the linnear-gradiet theme color with the navbar color so that it look eye catching.
+#  Footer
+In Footer has three sections Soical Media section, Motivator and Contact details.I have Font Awesome icons within circles and put the  background color of the icon blue to match the Theme.Added Hover effect on the social media icons.
+#### Home page
+Home page has  a carosel displaying images with the Reasons to join the Adventure Club.I have put a banner along a with a signup botton with follows to the sign-up form.Also home page has a testimonial section where current member gave their testimonals.

+#### About us
+#### Gallery
+#### Sign up